Oppositional Defiant Disorder: Symptoms and Treatment

 Strategies for Behavioral Management

-There are helpful strategies to manage behavior:
+There are helpful strategies for managing behavior:

 Holding to Consistent Discipline: Children with ODD face problems in following the rules and maintaining discipline.
 It is crucial to maintain consistent discipline, such as consistently setting the rules.
 Keeping this consistency helps encourage children not to behave inappropriately and to maintain discipline.